 References have been viewed by talent teams as one-dimensional assessment tools.
 Due to the poor results references have delivered they have fallen out of favour, until now.
 The poor results are down to the obvious problem, the bias that comes with asking someone an opinion with a vested interest.
 The incentives are misaligned.

-This is why are most commonly conducted for compliance reasons in the UK today.
+This is why reference checks are most commonly conducted for compliance reasons in the UK today.
 Otherwise known as the employment verification reference check.
 This type of reference check usually consists of verifying: work dates, job title and sometimes employment type.
 This is a valid and important purpose for references and in some industries, it is a legal requirement.
 This form of referencing is mainly driven by HR and compliance teams and hasn’t interested talent since because of its limited depth.

 But at Zinc, we believe that are a unique and vital data point in the hiring process.
 They are something to treasure.
 Passing up the opportunity to speak to people that have worked with your new hire is a mistake.
 Some forward-thinking talent and HR teams share this perspective.